spryker/spryker-docs/docs/scos/user/features/202108.0/shared-carts-feature-overview.md

   - /docs/en/shared-carts-feature-overview
 ---

 *Shopping Cart* is a part of the online shop where the record of the items a buyer has ‘picked up’ from the online store is kept.
-The shopping cart enables consumers to select products, review what they selected, make modifications or add extra items if needed, and purchase the products.
+The shopping cart lets customers select products, review what they selected, make modifications or add extra items if needed, and purchase the products.

 There are two ways to access a shopping cart:
 * Through a shopping cart widget in the header of the webshop.